sm2302-aug23/grp-matlab-irrational-4/README.md

 (Muqri will upload the png here)

-## Word Combination & Function Scripting
+# Word Combination & Function Scripting
-- Each member create data plot points of 6-7 letters.
-- Coding references obtained from [containers.map](https://www.mathworks.com/help/releases/R2023a/matlab/ref/containers.map.html).
-- Using `save(,)` to save the map to compile & save all data pts into a `.mat` file.
+## Project Workflow
+1. Data Plot Creation: Together, we meticulously generated data plot points representing 6-7 unique cursive letters each.
+2. Data Organization: These data plots are efficiently stored and accessed using containers.Map.
+3. Function Development: The plotWord function is designed to load and combine the cursive letters, facilitating the formation of complete words.
+## Objective
+Our primary goal is to establish a method for merging individual cursive letters into words using the plotWord function.
 ```rust
 function plotWord(word)
     % Load cursive letters map